Montgomeryville Estate Administration Lawyers

 - Preparing or filing a final accounting

 Losing a loved one is already a difficult process for any family.
 It can be even more difficult when your loved one leaves behind significant assets and/or limited instructions about how to wind up his or her affairs.
-Let an experienced estate administration attorney help you and your family through the process of administering your loved one’s estate so that you have one less thing to worry about during such a difficult time.
+Let an experienced estate administration attorney in Montgomeryville, PA help you and your family through the process of administering your loved one’s estate so that you have one less thing to worry about during such a difficult time.
 Contact the Montgomeryville estate administration attorneys of Rubin, Glickman, Steinberg & Gifford today to schedule a free, no-obligation consultation to learn more about how our firm can help you and your family.

-Frequently Asked Questions about Estate Administration in Montgomeryville, PA
+Frequently Asked Questions about Estate Administration

 For a simple estate with few assets whose beneficiaries are in agreement about how the assets are to be distributed, estate administration can be as short as several weeks following the decedent’s death (although estate and final lifetime income tax returns may need to be filed in the months following the decedent’s passing).
 However, for more complex estates or cases where beneficiaries or other persons contest a decedent’s will or other aspects of the estate administration, it can greatly lengthen the process of estate administration due to the need to engage in a formal accounting and other litigation associated with the dispute.